Leibniz-HBI/twacapic/README.md

   -a, --get_all_the_tweets
                         Get all available tweets (max.
 3200) for a user on the first run.
 Constrain with the --d option to last x days.
   -d DAYS, --days DAYS  Use only together with -a.
 Only get tweets posted in the last DAYS days.
+  -v, --version         Print version of twacapic.
 ```

-At the moment twacapic can only collect up to the latest 3200 tweets of a list of users and then poll for new tweets afterwards if called again with the same group name (without the -a or -d tags!) or if the `-s` argument is given.
+At the moment twacapic can collect up to the latest 3200 tweets from an earliest date on of a list of users and then poll for new tweets afterwards if called again with the same group name (without the -a or -d tags!) or if the `-s` argument is given.

 Email notifications with the `-n` argument use [yagmail](https://pypi.org/project/yagmail/) and necessitate a file named `gmail_creds.yaml` in the working directory in the following format: